 Document all HOME Program training classes, webinars and workshops attended by housing development staff members.

-HOME applicants must complete the HUD Wiser Training Modules on the HUD Exchange website that cover the Environmental material.
-You do not have to show certificates of passed quizzes, but the HUD Transcript must be submitted with your application showing that the applicant has completed required materials.
-If the applicant wishes to complete all 14 quizzes with the required 80% passing grade, the quizzes could count as part of the Training Section for consideration of 5 points towards the 10 point max for this section.
-If applicant is requesting points, all 14 certificates issued by HUD, or the HUD transcript showing passing quiz grades on all quizzes must be submitted with the application for documentation, no proration of points will be considered.
-The completed modules will be good for 3 years.

 Provide a narrative describing how and where all records and materials pertaining to the HOME Written Agreement will be maintained.

 Name, address and contact information of consultant if using a consultant to supplement staff capacity and experience.
 CHDO Applicants should note that even if they are using a consultant, they must have paid staff with housing development experience in order to receive an award of funds.
 Consultants can, however, provide additional experience and expertise, and can provide training to the Applicant’s paid staff.